zameel7/adkar-streak/README.md

 ## Todo

 - [ ] Add a feature to share the app
+- [ ] Add a toggle to switch between light and dark mode
 - [ ] Add hijri calendar tab
 - [x] Change the date in the header to hijri date
 - [ ] Add translation option in settings and Malayalam translation for adkar